 Westbrook triggered his player option to be on this contract, much to the dismay of the Lakers fans.

 1) Steph Curry - Golden State Warriors ($48.07m)

 The highest on-court earner in the NBA, Curry will be paid $48,070,014 for the season after signing a five year $201,158,790 supermax contract.

 The Warriors point guard is one of the best to ever do it and is a hugely influential figure, basically reinventing the NBA into the three-point orientated league it is now.

-Curry was fifth on Forbes' list, also earning $47m for his off-field work.
+Curry - who recently claimed his first Finals MVP award - was fifth on Forbes' list, also earning $47m for his off-field work.